-Big or small, plumbing problems can really set you back money wise and, especially when its unexpected.
+Big or small, plumbing problems can really set you back money-wise and, especially when it’s unexpected.

-Part of prevention is maintenance, because maintenance is one thing that can prevent a small issue from becoming a big financial disaster.
+Part of prevention is maintenance because maintenance is one thing that can prevent a small issue from becoming a big financial disaster.
 Another huge part of avoiding these massive costs is knowing what can happen and how it comes about.

 So here are five common residential plumbing emergencies and how they happen.
 This should not only help you head them off but also keep you on your toes about the conditions that lead to them forming.